oarabiledev/innerscope/docs/SYNTAX.md

 # ```Defining A Common Syntax Usable And Adobtable By All```

-Euphoria syntax is meant to be easy to understand and rememrable.
+InnerScope syntax is meant to be easy to understand and rememrable.

 ## Object Definitions

-For every component it should use a short object definition that is not the
+For every component it should use a short object definition if its a personal project the
 ```ui``` object.

 For example if Material Design UI plugin was developed, id advise its top